-“Restrictions such as these affect our image globally as mediums like Wikipedia cannot cover anything but colonial information from this country and this affects all of us,” said Nartey.
-“In order for all of us to gain, the Creative Commons Chapter in Ghana wants to conscientise as many people as possible of the problem and how it affects each one of us.
-We will provide training and possibly advocate that the government reviews our copyright laws to be abreast with the digital age and to provide a reasonable sense of protection for creators.”
+“Restrictions such as these affect our image globally as media like Wikipedia cannot cover anything but colonial information from this country and this affects all of us,” said Nartey.
+“In order for all of us to gain, the Creative Commons Chapter in Ghana wants to conscientise as many people as possible of the problem, and how it affects each one of us.
+We will provide training and possibly advocate that the government reviews our copyright law to be abreast with the digital age, and to provide a reasonable sense of protection for creators.”

 CC Ghana is part of the umbrella organisation Creative Commons – an American non-profit organisation devoted to expanding the range of creative works available for others to build upon legally and to share.
 These licenses allow creators to communicate which rights they reserve, and which rights they waive for the benefit of recipients or other creators.